kuanjiahong/konva-children-issues/README.md

+This repo is related to this issue https://github.com/konvajs/konva/issues/1987

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.